atdixon/thurber/doc/beam-tutorial.md

 [code walkthrough](../demo/walkthrough.clj) and
 [demo/](../demo/) folder are the best ways to learn the ins &amp; outs of the thurber API itself.

+#### Distributed Data Processing

+Here is a simple iterative program:

 (Coming soon.)